rjocoleman/ccatjs/README.md

 ## Usage
 Asume a javascript project consisting of mulitiple js files in multiple directories.

-To include a javascript file inside another, just use the following comment:
+To include a javascript file inside another, use:

 ```js
 // @import: file.js